top of page

 Check if workers are consistently working long shifts or turning up to work when unwell.

-With many people working from home due to the pandemic, make sure to also check on workload impact at home.
+With many people working from home due to new working remotely opportunities, make sure to also check on workload impact at home.

 If you would like to know more about how to manage risk, head to Worksafe Qld as they have recently published a newly updated guide, outlining specific details surrounding fatigue management.